 Incredibly, there is no record of a well-known classical Greek philosopher (apart from the ex-slave and murdered fabulist, Aesop) who opposed slavery categorically.

-These notions were condemned, more or less publicly, by the still, small voice of private conscience, and then abandoned.
+These notions were condemned more or less publicly by the still, small voice of private conscience, then abandoned.
 Anyone who backed them thereafter was deemed a nut and silenced.
 Might there have been deviants still holding out for slavery or cannibalism?
 Sure, plenty.
-But more often than not, disgusted majorities controlled them by providing outlets for their destructive tendencies.
+But, more often than not, disgusted majorities subdued them by providing outlets for their destructive tendencies.
 War, for example.
 That may be the only one left, a routine but none-too-advantageous way to regulate and divert those tendencies.